-When delivering care and support, you must:
+When providing care and support, you must:

-- a. work with the individual to understand the level and type of support they need - b. maintain safety, comfort, respect and dignity - c. support the individual to understand the reasons for safety and hygiene precautions - d. know how to use relevant aids and assistive technology - e. follow risk assessments - f. seek feedback from the individual on how well their needs are being met - g. use agreed ways to monitor, record and report progress - h. observe changes or difficulties and report these.
+- a. work with the individual to understand the level and type of support they need - b. maintain safety, comfort, respect and dignity - c. support the individual to understand the reasons for safety and hygiene precautions - d. know how to use relevant aids and assistive technology - e. follow risk assessments - f. seek feedback from the individual about how well their needs are being met - g. use agreed ways to monitor, record and report progress - h. observe changes or difficulties and report these.

-4.4 Tasks delegated by another professional
+Tasks delegated by another professional

-Depending on the service, some domiciliary care workers may help with or undertake tasks delegated by another professional such as a nurse or occupational therapist.
-If it is agreed for you to undertake a task on behalf of another professional, you must complete the required training, assessment of your competence and on-going supervision.
+Depending on the service, some adult care home workers may help with or carry out tasks delegated by another professional such as a nurse or occupational therapist.
+If it is agreed you will carry out a task on behalf of another professional, you must complete the required training, assessment of your competence and on-going supervision.
 If you don't feel able to do the task, you must tell your manager.